-The Boston Foundation Program Department is committed to making a profound and measurable impact in the Greater Boston community as exhibited in our grant making through the department’s five Impact Areas, the Open Door Grants program, and other programs of our Social Justice Ecology framework.
+The Boston Foundation Program Department is committed to making a profound and measurable impact in the Greater Boston community as exhibited in our grant making through the department’s five Impact Areas, the Safety Net Grants program, and other programs of our Social Justice Ecology framework.
 We recognize that our aspirations cannot be realized without donning a racial equity lens and valuing all lived experiences in the allocation of our time and resources.
 I am thrilled to work with the Boston Foundation's passionate and talented team—and our community partners—to make a difference.

 We support local organizations via discretionary grantmaking in our five Impact Areas, Open Door Grants program and other programs of our Social Justice Ecology framework.